simonmicroshare/microshare.github.io/docs/0.1/getting-started/tutorial.md

 2. Click the "Manage" button in the top toolbar
 3. Click the "Rules" button in the left toolbar
 4. Click the the "Create" button
-5. You will be directed to the screen depicted below

-[insert screenshot]

-* Input the Rule name in the top most text field
+5. Input the Rule name in the top most text field
-* Type "My First Rule" the text field labeled "Description"
+5. Type "My First Rule" in the text field labeled "Description"
-* Input the same recType used in the previous section in the text field labeled "Record Type"
+5. Input the same recType used in the previous section in the text field labeled "Record Type"
-* In the section labeled ooperations check off the boxes for "Read" and "Write"
+5. In the section labeled operations check off the boxes for "Read" and "Write"
-* Scroll down to the section labeled "Requestor"
+5. Scroll down to the section labeled "Requestor"
-* Click on the "user" dropdown within the "Requestor" section
+5. Click on the "user" dropdown within the "Requestor" section
-* Select the "Specific Value" option
+5. Select the "Specific Value" option
     * A text box will appear with greyed out text reading "Please enter a value"
-* Enter the email of the user whom will be allowed to access the data
+5. Enter the email of the user whom will be allowed to access the data
     * An example of a valid input would be "example@microshare.io"
     * Note: this new user's email must associated with an account on our platform in order to access the data